 Franklin’s penchant for analysis has fueled professional experiences that include stewarding a learning network at Mozilla, developing curricula and digital products at Girls Who Code, opening a public school inspired by game design at Institute of Play, and serving as a tenured professor in electronic arts at Bard College.

-At Lambent, Franklin functions as a strategic adviser, applying a designer’s eye across Lambent’s grantmaking, network engagement, and organizational culture.
-Franklin charts institutional direction through research and assessment, tuning processes and practices to be more inclusive, transparent, and values-aligned.
-Franklin is the former Vice President for Education, Strategy & Innovation at Girls Who Code and is board president of Out in Tech, a 30,000-strong volunteer community uniting LGBTQIA techies.
+At Lambent, Franklin functions as a strategic adviser and designer-at-large.
+Franklin helps chart organizational direction through research and assessment and designs and fine-tunes processes and practices so they are more transparent and values-aligned.
+Franklin is the former Vice President for Education, Strategy & Innovation at Girls Who Code and is board president of Out in Tech, a 40,000-strong volunteer community uniting LGBTQIA techies.